Parseltongue-Wizard/Parseltongue-Wizard/README.md

 - 👋 Hi, I’m @Parseltongue-Wizard
-- 👀 I’m interested in creating a small pygame project
+- 👀 I’m interested in creating Machine Learning and Artificial Intelligence models
-- 🌱 I’m currently learning python and game development
+- 🌱 I’m currently learning python and data science
 - 💞️ I’m looking to collaborate on a bigger project later or expand on an already existing one
 - 📫 How to reach me ...